Wadi Hadf: Course

 and is densely vegetated and used for agricultural crops, but a kilometre downstream of its formation it becomes a complete and well-defined wadi, flowing into the large alluvial plain of Madam (Madam Plain), where it is grouped with other important wadis that drain the western flank of the Hajar Mountains, forming the Wadi Fayah, which once flowed into the Persian Gulf, in the area of the border between Sharjah and Ajman.

-The fact that this effluent channel drains into a catchment area (Persian Gulf) opposite that of the main wadi (Gulf of Oman), makes the Wadi Hadf a truly rare and exceptional case, which is made possible by the fact that the place where the wadi emerges from the mountains, with a considerable flow in the event of heavy rains, coincides precisely with the imperceptible drainage divide between the basins of the Persian Gulf and the Gulf of Oman, occasionally allowing the distribution of the water flow.
-However, due to the scarcity of rainfall, this second channel is currently only active as an overflow channel after a period of torrential rains.
+This effluent channel drains into a catchment area (Persian Gulf) opposite that of the main wadi (Gulf of Oman), making Wadi Hadf a notable case.
+This occurs because the location where the wadi emerges from the mountains, with flow during heavy rains, meets the drainage divide between the basins of the Persian Gulf and the Gulf of Oman, allowing the distribution of the water flow.
+Due to low rainfall, this second channel currently operates as an overflow channel after heavy rain.

 At the exit of the spectacular gorge formed by the main channel of Wadi Hadf as it passes through Hadf and Sinadil, the wadi heads northeast across the international dividing line between Oman and the United Arab Emirates, and enters the enclave of Masfut, crossing the great gravel plain of Sayh Muzayri' / Sayḩ Muḑayrah, leaving to the north the urban area of Mudayrah / Muzairah / Muzayri', with its neighborhood of Sayh Al Zahra, and the catchment basin and waterways that flow into the Persian Gulf.